Ejay02/lms-frontend/README.md

 ## Overview

-This is the frontend of the school management system, built using Vue.js 3 and TailwindCSs.
-It provides a user-friendly interface for instructor, teacher, admin to interact with the system.
+This is the front-end of the school management system, built using Vue.js 3 and TailwindCSs.
+It provides a user-friendly interface for instructors, teachers, and admin to interact with the system.

 ## Features